-Tools for Compassion If You Have Helper 2s in Your Life:
+Tools for Compassion If You Have Enneagram Type 2s in Your Life

 While most of the other types don’t suffer from personal boundary issues, Helper 2s do.
 This makes it very difficult for them to say no to a request for assistance, even if it is inconvenient, impractical or to their own detriment.
 Helper 2s often suffer from burnout trying to be helpful to everyone in their lives.
 Be mindful that if you ask a Helper 2 in your life to help you with something, it will be difficult for them to say no.

 2. Tell the Helper 2s in your life how much you appreciate them

 Appreciation is like oxygen to them.
 It is particularly powerful if you tell Helper 2s how much you appreciate them for them and not for their helpfulness.
 Helper 2s can sometimes relax their compulsion to help if they feel appreciated for being themselves.

 3. Realize that personal relationships are typically the most important thing in the life of a Helper 2

 Helper 2s often define themselves by the relationships in their lives.
 Taking a little extra care cultivating your relationship with the Helper 2s in your life can go a long way.

 Enneagram Type 2 Levels of Awareness